 Threats & DRBA's Response

-There are many threats to our local environment right now.
+Unfortunately, there are many threats to our local environment right now.
 DRBA works with local, regional, state and national partners to help protect the Dan River Basin for future generations.
 The Stewardship Fund provides funding to obtain special expertise when needed to stop the threat.

 AI/Data Centers in the Dan River Basin